 If the members of the UCLA Statistical Consulting Group and the researcher decide that a fee-for-service

-arrangement will be mutually beneficial, then a Memorandum of Understanding is drawn up, including a
+arrangement will be mutually beneficial, then a Consulting Agreement is drawn up, including a

 Scope of Work (which lists all of the tasks that the UCLA Statistical Consulting Group will do) and a